moritzscheckenbach/KI_Training_Pipeline/src/datasets/object_detection/Type_YOLO/Test_Duckiebots_YOLO11/README.roboflow.txt

-without background bots _ Object detection duckie - v1 2025-08-05 2:07pm
+without background bots _ Object detection duckie_BBox - v1 Roboflow Instant 1 [Eval]
 ==============================

-This dataset was exported via roboflow.com on August 7, 2025 at 7:59 AM GMT
+This dataset was exported via roboflow.com on August 7, 2025 at 8:40 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects